clarkngo/rails-app-build-guide/tests/index.md

 require 'rails_helper'

-RSpec.describe CoursesController, type: :controller do describe "courses#new action" do
+RSpec.describe CoursesController, type: :controller do describe "courses#index action" do
-    it "should successfully show the new form " do get :new
+    it "should successfully show the page" do get :index
       expect(response).to have_http_status(:success)
     end
   end